justinjstark/DependencyInjectionLifetimes/src/Lifetimes/README.md

 Lifetimes are a basic building block of dependency injection.
 They tell the IoC Container when to instantiate a new object vs when to use one that already exists.

 Even if you are not familiar with dependency injection, you are most likely still familiar with lifetimes.
-When not using dependency injection, we still have to worry about the lifetime or our dependencies.
-This is usually done using static singletons, object factories,
+When not using dependency injection, we still have to worry about the lifetime of our dependencies.
+This is usually done using static singletons, factories, and similar techniques.
+With dependency injection the responsibility of controlling service lifetime moves from the individual components to application startup when services are registered.

 Microsoft.Extensions.DependencyInjection provides three lifetimes: transient, singleton, and scoped.